seansolari/expam/docs/source/quickstart.rst

 The database will now be located at :code:`~/test`, which is the directory you should pass to any :code:`-db` flag as input to **expam**.

-* Download these metagenomic reads (simulated reads from a genome used to build the :code:`test` database).
+* Download these metagenomic reads (simulated reads from a genome used to build :code:`Test Database`).

 .. container:: wideflexcontainer